Join us in celebrating our 50th anniversary at a free family-friendly community fair!

 1979 - The Lake Center moved to a larger building as student enrollment grew ever larger.

-1980 - College centers in Willits and Lakeport were established.
+1980 – College Centers in Willits and Lakeport were established.
 District-wide course offerings had expanded to more than 550 classes, including 120 day and evening classes in Lake County.
 Distance learning courses were also offered.

 1980, February - Mendocino College received full accreditation from the Western Association of Schools and Colleges.

-1989 - Physical Education complex was added, giving Lake and Mendocino counties world-class facilities.
+1990, Fall – Physical Education complex was added, giving Lake and Mendocino counties world-class facilities.

 2003, August - The Willits Center adds two new classrooms, including a new home for the center's computer lab and a wireless computer network system, at the Mendocino County Museum, part of the Redwood Empire Railroad History Project in Willits.

-2006 - Measure W $67.5 million Facilities Bond Passed
+2006 - Measure W $67.5 million Facilities Bond Passed Measure W Bond Report to the Community

 Mendocino College Community Day!